learning-zone/css-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is pseudo element?
-What is pseudo class?
+## Q. What is pseudo element and pseudo class?

 **1. Pseudo Element**: A CSS pseudo-element is used to style specified parts of an element.